NSMau/swift-book-es/TSPL.docc/LanguageGuide/ControlFlow.md

 which means that the code in the body of the `case` can always access a value for `distance`.

-## Instrucciones de Transferencia de Control
+## Instrucciones de transferencia de control

 *Control transfer statements* change the order in which your code is executed, by transferring control from one piece of code to another.